vippsas/vipps-ecom-api/vipps-ecom-api.md

 | Merchant   | Errors regarding the merchant  |

 ## Error codes

+Please note that Vipps is only allowed to provide some of these errors through the API, and that we have to send `VippsError` (99) in cases where we are not allowed to provide more details.

 | Error groups | Error Code | Error Message | Comment |
 | ----- | ---- | ----------- |------|